 Climb the 288 steps to the tower

-It is possible to climb to the tower of the Great Church, also known as the 'Haagse Toren'.
+It is possible to climb up the tower of the Great Church, also known as the 'Haagse Toren'.
 Together with a guide, visitors can climb the 288 steps to the top.
 The tower offers a spectacular 360° view over the city centre, Scheveningen and Kijkduin.
 Around 1420, the hexagonal tower was constructed and at the end of the 15th century the stylish church had reached its current size.
 There is a tour every Saturday and Sunday at 13.00 and 15.00 hours.
 There is a maximum of 15 participants per tour.
 Entrance to the tower costs 6 Euro for adults and 4 Euro for children.
 The tour takes 1,5 hours.
 Tickets can be bought only via dehaagsetoren.nl.

 Along with the Inner Court, the Great Church or St. Jacob's Church is one of the oldest buildings in The Hague.
 A wooden church is reputed to have stood on the same spot in the 13th century.
 At that time it was a wooden chapel.
 Around 1420, the hexagonal tower was constructed and at the end of the 15th century the stylish church had reached its current size.
 Several counts of Holland, Albrecht van Beieren and Filips de Goede of Burgundy, financed different phases of the construction.
 The Great Church is a typical example of Hague halls style, which features wooden barrel-vaulted ceilings with the transepts the same height as the nave.

 The building remains the property of the Reformed Church in The Hague, but is managed by the Grote Kerk Foundation.
 The church doors are opened for all kinds of events including exhibitions, fairs, cultural events and tourism.
 Visitors and churchgoers can enjoy the building's vastness and the unique light that trickles through the stained glass windows.